Thopag/Computer_Vision/README.md

         ├── object_tracking     # Stores object tracking data
         ├── wand_tracking       # Stores wand tracking data
         └── yolo_output         # Stores YOLO detection outputs

+# How to Run

+- Tuned the CONFIG file if needed

+- Run the preprocessing step
+ This generates all required videos and .txt files (tracking, interpolation, detections, etc.).

+- Run the main program
+The main script uses the generated files to produce the final output.